ib-ruby/ib-api/README.md

 ---

-`ib-api`   offers a modular access to the TWS-Api-Interface of Interactive Brokers.
+`ib-ruby`   offers a modular access to the TWS-Api-Interface of Interactive Brokers.

+`ib-api` provides a simple interface to low-level TWS API-calls.

 In its plain vanilla usage, it just exchanges messages with the TWS.
 The User is responsible for any further data processing.

 It needs just a few lines of code to place an order